seojuice

 Will Critchlow, Founder & CEO, SearchPilot

 That line changes the buying process.
-If roughly four out of five intended SEO improvements are neutral or harmful, the best automation is not the one that applies the most fixes.
-The best automation makes proposed changes easier to review, test, measure, and undo.
+If roughly four out of five intended SEO improvements are neutral or harmful, the best automation makes proposed changes easier to review, test, measure, and undo.
+“Applies the most fixes” is a red flag on a pricing page.
 I was wrong about this for years (I kept trying to automate the scary part first).

 Four levels of SEO automation with human approval required before auto-deployment